grafi-tt/sayhisort/README.md

 ## Algorithm detail

-Whereas all algorithm code is written by the author, many ideas are given from others' research and implementation.

 It's the variant of block merge sort that

 * search (approximately) 2√N unique keys for imitation buffer and data buffer at first, and
 * alternately apply left-to-right merge and right-to-left merge to skip needless buffer movement, if data buffer is available.

-NOTE: The following documentation isn't complete and polished.
+While all algorithm code is written by the author, many ideas are given from others' research and implementation.

 ### Searching unique keys

 This phase's overhead heavily depends on input data.
-When the data has unique keys slight less that 2√N, it performs worst.
+If the data has unique keys slightly less that 2√N, it performs worst.

-(TODO: Some unrolling experiment didn't show improvement.)

-(TODO: Discuss that skipping equal keys doesn't improve worst case.)

-(TODO: Discuss trade-off btw multi-phase collection.)
+Though it's hard to eliminate the bottleneck with no auxiliary buffer, only marginal performance drop is observed.
+On the `SqrtKey` benchmark, sayhisort still performs par to `std::stable_sort` and outperforms other block merge sort implementations.

 ### Sorting blocks